Guo Shengkun: Minister of Public Security

 In December 2012 Guo was transferred to the national government to succeed Meng Jianzhu as the Minister of Public Security, China's top policeman.
 Some political analysts questioned his suitability for the post as he had minimal legal experience.
-On 16 March 2013 Guo was appointed one of the five State Councilors in China.
+On 16 March 2013 Guo was appointed one of the five State Councilors in Li Keqiang government.

 Guo Shengkun was an alternate of the 16th and the 17th Central Committees, and a member of the 18th Central Committee.

 Central Political and Legal Affairs Commission

-In October 2017, after the 19th Party Congress, Guo was appointed as the Secretary of the Central Political and Legal Affairs Commission (CPLAC) and as a member of the CCP Politburo.
+In October 2017, after the 19th Party Congress, Guo was appointed as the Secretary of the Central Political and Legal Affairs Commission (CPLAC) and as a member of the CCP Politburo and Secretariat.
+He stepped down as State councilor when first Li Keqiang government ended its term in March 2018.
 In May 2018, he headed the National Leading Group for the Special Campaign to Crack Down on Organized Crime and Eliminate Evil.
 In February 2021, he headed the National Political and Legal Team Education and Rectification Leading Group.
 He stepped down from the Politburo and as the CPLAC Secretary in October 2022.